kanch21/Big_Data_Project/README.md

 3.)
 Predicting delays less than or more than the average delay time <br>
 4.)
 Predicting elapsed time of flights due to delays <br>

+The overview of this project is explained via Youtube video- https://youtu.be/lLmY4o2kDfA